Roboto3000/personae-dnd5e-python/README.md

 1. INTRODUCTION
 2. INSTALLATION & USAGE
 3. CHANGELOG

 ###1.
 INTRODUCTION

-**Seikou's Role Playing Game Kit** is a small python module used in the creation of RPG tools utilizing the Dungeon's & Dragons 5th edition rule set.
+**Seikou's Role Playing Game Kit** is a python module used in the creation of RPG tools utilizing the Dungeon's & Dragons 5th edition rule set.
 It should be noted that this software is not officially endorsed by Wizard of the Coast LLC.

 ###2.
 INSTALLATION & USAGE